Heckie75/kodi-addon-denon-dra-f109-remote/README.md

 ## Requirements

 kodi-addon-denon-dra-f109-remote works only on Linux / Raspberry Pi.
-The plugin is based on my other Github project [Denon-DRA-F109-Remote](/Heckie75/Denon-DRA-F109-Remote/)
+It is based on my other Github project [Denon-DRA-F109-Remote](/Heckie75/Denon-DRA-F109-Remote/)

-The technical setup is based on a serial interface (rs232) which is wired to the receiver's remote connector.
+From a technical point of view the setup is based on a UART serial interface (e.g. USB -> TTL RS232 5V PL2303 HX Adapter) which is wired to the receiver's remote connector.
 See also ["Hacking Denon DRA-F109 remote connector" by Kamil Figiela](https://kfigiela.github.io/2014/06/15/denon-remote-connector/)

 Before you can use this plugin you have to manually install [PySerial](https://pythonhosted.org/pyserial/) which should be available in standard repositories.